regebro/BigBad3/slides.rst

     Other changes typically will not affect you at all, unless you are violating good coding practices.

+    For example, the mixing of tabs and spaces in indentation is stricter in Python 3.
+    But you don't use tabs, do you?
+    You just use spaces.
+    Right?

 ----

 If you need Python 2 compatibility